 - Increasing the frequency of the 650 to every 15 minutes allowing more people to get to more destinations, more often.

-- Early 2020 - Report on public feedback released.
+- 31 August 2020 - report on public feedback released.
+No decision made

 Changes to the OuterLink route

 - Removing the section of the OuterLink route between St Lukes and Newmarket via Balmoral/Mt Eden where there is duplication with other routes to provide better reliability of the remaining section of the route.

 Removing the need for buses to wait at Victoria Park.Increasing the frequency of route 650